Skip to Content

 How do I apply for MFIP?

-Application for MFIP can be made online at ApplyMN or in person at the local DHS office in the county where you reside.
+Applications for MFIP can be submitted online through ApplyMN or in person at your local DHS office in the county or Tribal district where you live.

 After your application is received, an interview will be arranged to determine your eligibility, either by phone or in person for a face-to-face interview.